sindresorhus/copy-text-to-clipboard/readme.md

 Type: `HTMLElement`\
 Default: `document.body`

-Optionally specify a DOM element where the temporary, behind-the-scenes `textarea` should be appended.
-Specify this in cases where you need to stay within a focus trap, like in a modal.
+Specify a DOM element where the temporary, behind-the-scenes `textarea` should be appended, in cases where you need to stay within a focus trap, like in a modal.

 ## Related